Get Happy!! (Elvis Costello album): Release and promotion

-Aided by rising expectations and coverage on soul stations, Get Happy!! reached number two on the UK Albums Chart and number 11 on the US Billboard Top LPs & Tape chart.
-However, it sold less copies than its predecessor Armed Forces and was thus viewed as a commercial disappointment.
-Béchirian recalled: "Jake [Riviera] actually laughed about having a Get Happy!! house in his garden made with all the unsold records."
-Thomson opines that the incident with Stills most likely played a role in its lesser performance in America, but also states that the label were unsure how to market the album there and radio stations disliked the change in musical direction and less pop-friendly tunes compared to Armed Forces.
-Costello also chose not to tour in America due to the incident, which further affected promotion.
-F-Beat Records was also struggling financially at the time.
-The promotional campaign included over 100,000 free posters, over 500 record store window displays, magazine adverts and radio and television ads, which proved fraught for the label.
+Aided by rising expectations and coverage on soul stations, Get Happy!! reached number two on the UK Albums Chart and number 11 on the US Billboard Top LPs & Tape chart, although it sold less copies than Armed Forces and was viewed as a commercial disappointment.
+According to Thomson, reasons for its lesser performance possibly included the incident with Stills, Costello's decision not to tour in America due to the incident, lack of promotion from Columbia and radio stations disliking the change in musical direction and less pop-friendly tunes compared to Armed Forces.
+The promotional campaign included over 100,000 free posters, over 500 record store window displays, magazine adverts and radio and television ads, which proved fraught for financially struggling F-Beat Records.
 Lauder later admitted: "We had overpressed on the album based on the sales of Armed Forces, which was a platinum album.
 We had a situation where we were shipping out lots of records and they were all coming back.
 Having paid for all the advertising and all the publicity, financially it was a tough one to make."